- Individual project

 Background in Linear Algebra.
 Basic definitions.
 Types and structures of square matrices.

 Vector and matrix norms.
 Range and kernel.
+Existence of solution.
 Orthonormal vectors.
 Gram-Schmidt process.
 Eigenvalues and their multiplicities.
-Basic matrix factorizations and canonical forms: QR, diagonal form, Jordan form, Schur form.
-Basic matrix factorizations: SVD, LU, Cholessky.
-Existence of solution.
+Basic matrix factorizations and canonical forms: QR, diagonal form, Jordan form, Schur form, SVD, LU, Cholessky.
+Properties of positive definite matrices, normal and Hermitian matrices.
 Perturbation analysis and condition number.
 Errors and costs.

 Lectures 5-6.
 Discretization of partial differential equations (PDEs).
 Finite differences.
 1D Poisson’s equation.
 2D Poisson’s equation.
 Overview of Finite element method.
 Assembly process in FEM.

 Lecture 7.
 Structures and graphs representations of sparse matrices.
 Storage schemes for sparse matrices.
 Algorithms for matrix by vector multiplication.

 Module 2.
 Lectures 8-10

 Lecture 8.
 Comparison of direct and iterative methods.
 Overview of direct solution methods.
 Direct sparse methods (Gaussian elimination with partial pivoting).